-Over the past 5 years, she has used her industry insights and the trust of her clients to create digital innovations for port operations.
-She has enabled and implemented several lighthouse-projects such as the first real-time connection between ship and port to enable Just-in-time arrivals (Navi-Port) or the vessel coordination platform in the Port of Hamburg (HVCC).
+Over the past five years, she has used her industry insights and the trust of her clients to create digital innovations for port operations.
+She has enabled and implemented several lighthouse projects, such as the first real-time connection between ship and port to enable just-in-time arrivals (Navi-Port) or the vessel coordination platform in the Port of Hamburg (HVCC).

 What is #MiM20People?

-Building on the successes from the 2019 Millennials in Maritime (MiM19) panel, we’re back this year with an in-depth and focused look at Millennials’ take on working in maritime.
-This is a must-attend session for any company looking to hire, integrate, and retain Millennials into their teams.
+Building on the successes from the 2019 Millennials in Maritime (MiM19) panel, we’re back this year with an in-depth and focused look at millennials’ take on working in maritime.
+This is a must-attend session for any company looking to hire, integrate, and retain millennials on their teams.

-To explore this topic, INFORM, in partnership with TOC Digital, has put together a multifaceted, multigender Millennial panel to weigh-in on the social issues of today and debate the Millennials’ view of tomorrow.
-In short, Millennials are now a central part of the world’s workforce, and their approach to work and broader social issues will come to define how companies perform in the coming decade.
+To explore this topic, INFORM, in partnership with TOC Digital, has put together a multifaceted, multigender millennial panel to weigh in on the social issues of today and debate the millennials’ view of tomorrow.
+In short, millennials are now a central part of the world’s workforce, and their approach to work and broader social issues will define how companies perform in the coming decade.